About us

 Spiritual seeking and books often go together.
 I went on to found a small publishing house dedicated to Eastern philosophy and contemporary teachers.
 Yet an abiding interest in incense never left me.
 On trips to London, I would return home with equal measures of books and fine incense — both, in their own way, carriers of inspiration.

-In the summer of 2025, inspired by reading about the work of Alok Panday of Malaan Gaudhoop, the idea for The Incense Atelier took form.
-I wanted to bring to the UK the kind of incense I had encountered over the decades — creations from sometimes obscure traditional makers as well as more widely known heritage houses.
+In the summer of 2025, after reading about the work of Alok Panday of Malaan Gaudhoop, the idea for The Incense Atelier began to take clearer form.
+The intention was simple: to make available in the UK the kind of incense I had encountered over the years — much of it unavailable outside India, and some never previously available here — from lesser-known craft makers as well as heritage houses.

-The focus is on natural ingredients and small-scale artisanship.
-Many of our makers are family-run workshops and temple-town suppliers who still prepare their work by hand, using sandalwood, resins, herbs, and natural gums — masala incense, as it is generally known.
-Some of the larger houses trace their roots to the early 20th century; others are newer, but all share a commitment to natural materials and skillful craft.
+The focus is on natural materials and small-scale production.
+Many of the makers we work with are family-run workshops and temple-town suppliers, still preparing incense by hand using sandalwood, resins, herbs, and natural gums — masala incense, as it is known.
+Some houses trace their origins back over a century; others are more recent, but all share a concern for material quality and craft.

 Note: The Incense Atelier also aims to give something back.
-Despite its great progress, India remains a country of sharp contrasts and inequalities.
-Incense making often provides vital income for women in rural areas.
-As a small gesture, 5% of all annual profits are donated to a charity supporting rural women in India.
-Each year we select a specific organisation and publish a short note about their work and our contribution, so customers can see where this support is directed.
+Incense making often provides vital income for women in rural India.
+As a small gesture, 5% of annual profits are donated to organisations supporting this work.
+Each year, a specific charity is selected and a short account of the contribution is published.